epfml/getting-started/README.md

 ```

 ## Distributed training
 Newer versions of runai support distributed training, meaning the ability to use run accross multiple compute nodes, even beyond the several GPUs available on one node.
-This is currently set up on the new RCP Prod cluster (rcp-caas-prod).
+This is currently set up on the new RCP Prod cluster (rcp-caas).
 A nice [documentation to get started with distributed jobs is available here](docs/multinode.md).

 # File overview of this repository